mizegerd-tech/RanJPT-AI/README.md

 This project is powered by Mizegerd.tech.
 We're passionate about creating tools that enhance learning and make education more accessible for everyone.

 ## 📜 License
-© Mizegerd.tech 2023.
+© Mizegerd.agency 2023.
 All rights reserved.